MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-7150.md

 As a supply chain manager, use the report to:
 * Analyze inventory levels by dimension levels to ensure that inventory is optimized for each segment
-* Use the data to plan purchasing activities for specific segments to optimize inventory levels and reduce waste
+* Plan purchasing activities for specific segments to optimize inventory levels and reduce waste
 * Monitor inventory trends by location and dimension levels to identify areas for improvement or cost savings

 As a financial analyst, use the report to: